laravel-liberu/documentation/docs/backend/people.md

 ### Backstory

-In previous Enso versions, there was no common ground between application users and other categories of actors which also represented people, for example contacts and (some types of) clients.
+In previous Liberu versions, there was no common ground between application users and other categories of actors which also represented people, for example contacts and (some types of) clients.
 This sometimes lead to duplicated data as well as brittle and non reusable types and relationships.